mikerst/mikethomas.design/src/index.md

 ---
-title: Mike Thomas, Product & Brand Designer
+title: Mike Thomas, Lead Product Designer
-intro: Hands-on design leadership for start-ups and growing orgs.
+intro: Product design and team leadership for start-ups, scale-ups and enterprise.
 layout: default
 layoutClass:
 theme:
 ---

-<h1 class="major-heading"><span class="highlight">Hands-on design leadership</span> for start-ups and growing orgs.</h1>
+<h1 class="major-heading"><span class="highlight">Product design</span> and <span class="highlight">team leadership</span> for start-ups, scale-ups and enterprise.</h1>

 ## About

-I’m a full-spectrum design lead with over 14 years of experience working in product, brand and innovation contexts across a range of industries, from logistics and education, to consumer finance and energy.
+I’m a multiple-hat-wearing, purpose-driven design lead with 14+ years of experience working in B2B SaaS, enterprise and B2C contexts in logistics, education, consumer finance and energy.

+__As an individual contributor__ I bring a broad, collaborative, and human-centered practice that sits at the intersection of product, brand, and innovation, with strong experience in zero-to-one stage projects, storytelling, design systems, accessibility, qualitative research and visual design.
+I also bring hands-on proficiency with modern front-end technologies

-I can offer the right organisation a purpose-driven, outcome-aligned blend of both IC and leadership experience at all levels, with a strong breadth of design craft nous, and a deeply collaborative approach to supporting the progress of colleagues while developing an energised and thriving team culture.
+__As a leader__ I bring a deeply empathetic approach to supporting the progress of colleagues while maintaining an energised and thriving team culture, with experience in strategy, ops, project management, hiring, and coaching.

-I very firmly believe that good design is a non-hierarchical, multi-disciplinary team sport, and successful teams win by raising each other up.
+I believe that good design is a non-hierarchical, multi-disciplinary team sport, and successful teams win by raising each other up.

 ## Contact + CV